Maksmaksmakz/BBPhotoStory/README.md

 # BBPhotoStory
+Solution to Assignmen
-Solution to AssignmenPlease run bower-install in the root directory to install the neccessary libraries.
+Please run bower-install in the root directory to install the neccessary libraries.